amitniitmca/amitniitmca/README.md

 - :heavy_check_mark: I’m 5x Salesforce Certified and 1x FormAssembly Certified.

+- :heavy_check_mark: I am working as a Senior Salesforce Consultant in EY.

-- :heavy_check_mark: I am working as a Developer Support Engineer in Salesforce.
+- :heavy_check_mark: I have worked as a Developer Support Engineer in Salesforce for 1 year.

 - :heavy_check_mark: I have worked as a Salesforce Consultant for 2 years.